Marquez Valdes-Scantling

-Marquez Reshard Valdes-Scantling (born October 10, 1994), also known by his initials MVS, is an American professional football wide receiver for the Pittsburgh Steelers of the National Football League (NFL).
+Marquez Reshard Valdes-Scantling (born October 10, 1994), also known by his initials MVS, is an American professional football wide receiver for the Los Angeles Chargers of the National Football League (NFL).
 He played college football for the NC State Wolfpack and South Florida Bulls, and was selected by the Green Bay Packers in the fifth round of the 2018 NFL draft.
 In 2022, Valdes-Scantling joined the Kansas City Chiefs, helping the Chiefs win Super Bowl LVII and Super Bowl LVIII.
-He has also played for the Buffalo Bills and New Orleans Saints.
+He has also played for the Buffalo Bills, New Orleans Saints, San Francisco 49ers, and Pittsburgh Steelers.

 Early life

 Valdes-Scantling attended Lakewood High School where he played football.
 He recorded 50 receptions for 800 receiving yards and 14 receiving touchdowns as a senior.

 College career

 Valdes-Scantling played college football at NC State from 2013 to 2014 and South Florida from 2015 to 2017.
 He had to sit out the 2015 season due to transfer rules.